Register a birth

 Registration is by appointment only, call 020 8496 3000 to book.
 Online booking services will return later in the year.

-To make birth registration more easily accessible to new parents, we now do Birth registrations at Leytonstone Library and Walthamstow library.
+To make birth registration more easily accessible to new parents, we now do Birth registrations at Walthamstow Library, Leyton Library and Leytonstone Library.

 Registering a birth is free of charge.
 Charges for certificates are shown below: